jparismorgan/protein_network/README.md

             * If this is the first analysis after the main program, select this option to retrieve all the sequences of the associated cluster proteins for the nodes you have selected.
     4. Click "Begin Analysis' and view the HTML file, just as with the Main Analysis

-## Motivation

-When deciding which novel proteins to clone and test, there is a lack of useful, rapid, extensible, and easy to use tools.
-The goal of this project was to build an analysis platform that would allow for easy examination of homologs of proteins of interest.

 ## Installation

-This project is built to be run locally on Mac OS X with Python 2.7 and an updated Chrome build.
+This project is built to be run locally on Mac OS X with Python 2.7 and an updated Chrome.

 To check your Python build, run:
 ```